Skip to main content

 tip

-If your medical device can report measurements between a well-defined range, you should use the range maximum and minimum to validate the observation submitted by the user.
+If your medical device can report measurements between a well-defined range, you should use the range maximum and minimum to validate the detection submitted by the user.

 danger